 "With Geo.X the location of the AWI in Potsdam is linked synergistically in an outstanding geoscientific, but also highly interdisciplinary network.
 Thus the AWI connects the polar and marine world with the Berlin and Brandenburg region."

-Prof. Dr.-Ing.
-Dr. Sabine Kunst, President of Humboldt-Universität zu Berlin
+Vice President for Research of Humboldt-Universität zu Berlin (HU)

 "Geo.X connects scientists in the field of geosciences, but also provides a broad-based alliance for sustainability research, and this networking of science, social, and economics has great potential for the development of the area.With Geo.X we have a successful common platform of research-strong institutions as a competent partner for a holistic view of the topic of sustainability in the science region Berlin-Brandenburg. "